Interdisciplinary Conference Funding for ESPP Specialization and MSU Doctoral Students

 Doctoral Recruiting Fellowship

 The Environmental Science and Policy Program (ESPP) offers one-year Doctoral Recruiting Fellowships for students who will matriculate during the fall semester.
 The goal of these fellowships is to attract the strongest possible cohort of students to pursue doctoral education focused on the environment at MSU.
 Students MUST be nominated by their intended home department.
 Students may not apply directly for these fellowships but should work with their intended home department to prepare their application materials.
+ESPP is now offering up to $400 in travel grants to bring prospective ESPP students to MSU for a tour, after they have been nominated by their department.

 Deadline: Feb.
 1, 2017